 Deep-Brain Recordings May Show Where Unhappiness @Lives joerogan https://t.co/Dk81HRZCoX

 The spiral into such a mood may occur in a brain network that connects two key regions involved with memory and negative emotions, says psychiatrist Vikaas Sohal at the University of California, San Francisco.
-In a study he co-authored, published Thursday in Cell, Sohal says he was able to tell if someone’s mood was getting worse just by looking at whether this network was active or not.
+In a study he co-authored, published in November in Cell, Sohal says he was able to tell if someone’s mood was getting worse just by looking at whether this network was active or not.

 Psychiatrists have previously used MRI scans to probe the human brain and the world of emotions within it.
 This technology can show how brain activity changes within a few seconds, but the brain tends to work a lot faster than that—neurons can fire dozens of times a second.
 MRI readings might miss things that happen too quickly.
 Implanted electrodes, however, can measure changes in brain activity up to 1,000 times a second.
 So when U.C.S.F. neurosurgeon Edward Chang popped into Sohal’s office with an idea to use internal electrodes to elucidate the neurological underpinnings of mood, Sohal was delighted.